Home » Bee Farm Blog » Bees » Honey Bee vs Yellow Jacket: Alike Yet Different

 Yellow jackets are not vegetarians by any measure.
 They are insect predators.
 Sleek and fast, they catch other insects for their protein needs.
 This is why they do not need pollen.

-In fact, yellow jackets prey on honey bees too.
-They can become a major problem during late Summer – a time when the colonies are large.
+In fact, yellow jackets can become a major problem for bee colonies during late Summer – a time when the yellow jacket colonies are large.

 Yes, these wasps do consume carbohydrates.
 They do have a sweet tooth.
 That is why you will see them trying to get a sip of your soda at the picnic.